13 May 2020

 Q: Should I pay someone who is self-isolating to take care of a dependant with Coronavirus symptoms?

-A: If they are under government guidance to self-isolate then they should receive SSP.
+A: If they are under government guidance to self-isolate then they should receive SSP if they meet the qualifying conditions.

 Q: What should I do to minimise impact?